Why do so many parents, teachers and coaches REWARD children with treats and candy?

 - earn “teacher money” to buy special items, like erasers, cool pencils, neat notebooks, stickers, etc. The money can even be photoshopped to have the teachers

-- face on the bill (we have personally done this at home) to print yours go HERE
+- a face on the bill (we have personally done this at home) to print yours go HERE

 - extra time doing something they love